 I really enjoyed the trip in the end, it’s an obvious must-see in Peru and I can totally understand why it became a new wonder of the world!
 It really is incredible and full of history about the Inca’s.

-One tip I would have is that if you can afford to spend more on the train rather than the bus then do as even the cheapest train with Peru rail has pretty much panoramic windows, comfy seats and is a much more pleasurable journey, also if you only speak English and no Spanish make sure your guides speak enough English so you know what’s going on!
+One tip for going to Machu Picchu on a budget I have is that if you can afford to spend more on the train rather than the bus then do as even the cheapest train with Peru rail has pretty much panoramic windows, comfy seats and is a much more pleasurable journey, also if you only speak English and no Spanish make sure your guides speak enough English so you know what’s going on!